mdillondc/todo-txt-tui/README.md

 - `n`: Add new task (`enter` to save, `esc` to dismiss)
 - `e`: Edit existing task (`enter` to save, `esc` to dismiss)
   - `tab`: Autocomplete suggested
+- `E`: Edit existing task, but place cursor at the end of [task text component](todo.txt.md#task-structure) instead of end of entire task
 - `x`: Toggle task complete/incomplete
 - `X`: Complete and archive task immediately
 - `A`: Archive completed tasks to done.txt